-You can probably guess that Christian counseling is therapy through a Biblical lens, while secular counseling does not have any religious bias and is instead follows modern psychology.
-That is true, but there are a few more differences than just that.
+Christian therapy is therapy through a Biblical lens, while secular counseling typically should not have any religious bias and instead follows modern psychology.

-First, let's look at the similarities.
-Both types of counseling have a similar goal: they want to make the person better.
-If they are suffering from mental problems, both therapists want to help the person overcome their disabilities.
-If the client has relationship issues, both therapists want them to resolve their issues or learn how to break away from that person.
-If the client wants to meet their goals, both counselors will help come up with a plan that's effective.
+Both types of therapy have a similar goal: they want to help an individual overcome any challenges or emotional distress they may be facing in their life, and both kinds of therapists should be near you.
+If they are experiencing any mental health concerns, both types of therapists want to help the person overcome those difficulties.
+If the client has relationship issues, both therapists want to help resolve their issues, improve their relationship, or learn how to break away from that person if that is agreed upon as the healthiest route.
+If an individual wants to meet their goals, both therapists can help develop an effective plan to do so.

-The difference comes in the fact that Christian counselors look at many of the issues through the lens of the Bible.
+However, when it comes to the differences, Christian therapists look at many of an individual’s issues through the Bible's lens.
 They believe that the Bible has the answers to many of life's problems.
-From wisdom offered in Proverbs to relating the struggles of the clients to the characters in the Bible, it puts life into perspective through a Christian lens.
+From wisdom offered in Proverbs to relating the individual's difficulties to the characters in the Bible, it puts life into perspective through a Christian point of view.

-There is no right choice when it comes to which one you pick.
-You may find value in both Christian and secular counseling.
-For the spiritual side, you may like what the Christian counselor teaches you, and for the more scientific side of you, you may enjoy hearing about the psychology of the brain and how you can change around your thinking.
+There is no right choice when it comes to which type of therapist you pick, and both secular and Christian therapy may be able to help you overcome any issues you may be facing.
+Some individuals may find value in both Christian and secular therapy.
+For the spiritual side, you may like what the Christian therapist teaches you, and for the more scientific side of you, you may enjoy hearing about the psychology of the brain and how you can change your thinking.

 Let's discuss other differences between Christian and secular counseling, starting with education.